jcubic/lips/docs/docs/scheme-intro/macros.md

 :::info

-that not every scheme implementation support this <abbr title="Scheme Request For Implementation">SRFI</abbr>.
+Note that not every scheme implementation support this <abbr title="Scheme Request For Implementation">SRFI</abbr>.

 :::